The role of international organizations in combating food insecurity and diseases

 - Length of drought

-Drought per se, might not always lead to famine, if it is just for short period.
-However, if the drought prolongs to the end of the cropping season and extents to the following year or two, the severity of the famine will increase.
+Drought per se, might not always lead to famine if it is just for short period.
+However, if the drought prolongs to the end of the cropping season and extends to the following year or two, the severity of the famine will increase.